ivarprudnikov/ivarprudnikov.com/_posts/2020-02-19-auth0-blocked-ip-cannot-login.md

 To my surprise after writing a simple example which deals with Auth0 login I got blocked from logging into it.

+## Update 2020-02-22

+The issue resolved itself roughly after a week since it appeared.
+Ticket request could only be opened on a paid account therefore I went to twitter where I got a response from `@Auth0Community` albeit they could not do anything to help me.

+It was a total mystery, no logs, settings are in order.
+Most importantly it works again.

 ## Sequence of events

 Just after New Years Eve in the very beginnings of 2020 I did create a new account on _Auth0_.
 It was meant to be used for examples I was developing: React and Springboot.
 It was also a free account, there was no credit card involved.